AxonIQ/reference-guide/part-ii-domain-logic/command-model.md

 Axon provides support for event sourcing in complex aggregate structures.
 Entities are, just like the Aggregate Root, simple objects.
 The field that declares the child entity must be annotated with `@AggregateMember`.
 This annotation tells Axon that the annotated field contains a class that should be inspected for Command and Event Handlers.

-When an Entity \(including the Aggregate Root\) applies an Event, it is handled by the Aggregate Root first, and then bubbles down through all `@AggregateMember` annotated fields to its child entities.
+When an Entity \(including the Aggregate Root\) applies an Event, it is handled by the Aggregate Root first, and then bubbles down through `@AggregateMember` annotated fields to its child entities.

+> **Note** There is a way to filter the entities which would handle an event applied by the Aggregate Root.
+This can be achieved using `eventForwardingMode` attribute of `@AggregateMember` annotation.
+By default, an event is propagated to **all** child entities.
+An event can be blocked using `ForwardNone` event forwarding mode.
+If you want to forward an event to specific entity instances use `ForwardMatchingInstances` event forwarding mode.
+Listing below shows how to specify forwarding mode on aggregate member.
+>```java
+>public class MyAggregate {
+>    ...
+>    @AggregateMember(eventForwardingMode = ForwardNone.class)
+>    private MyEntity myEntity;
+>    ...
+>}
+>```

 Fields that \(may\) contain child entities must be annotated with `@AggregateMember`.
 This annotation may be used on a number of field types: